zhixingheyi-tian/OAP/oap-cache/oap/docs/OAP-Cache-User-Guide.md

 #### Use Non-evictable Cache strategy

-Another cache strategy named Non-evictable is also supported in OAP based on memkind library for DCPMM.
+Another cache strategy named Non-evictable is also supported in OAP-Cache based on memkind library for DCPMM.

 To apply Non-evictable cache strategy in your workload, please follow [prerequisites](#prerequisites-1) to set up DCPMM hardware and memkind library correctly.
 Then follow bellow configurations.